ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Why Ladies Should Itcad XetvV
+&#x27;&#x27; :iicrM. .
+It is a groat mistake in female education to-
+keep a young lady&#x27;s time and atttntion devoted
+to only fashionable literature of the day.
+If yon
+would qualify her for conversation, you must
+give her something to talk about give her edu­
+cation with tho actual world snd its transpiring
+events.
+Uree her to read newsnanera and be
+come- familiar with lha presont character and
+improvement ot our raoe.i History is ol soma
 importance, but the past world is dead and we
 have nothing to do w th it.
 Our -thoughts and
 our concerns should be for the present world, to